 One of the more important edits separated flat fee events from simple events.
 This edit was necessary because groups of events covered by a flat fee (i.e., a flat fee bundle) were edited and imputed separately from individual events covered by a single charge (i.e., simple events).
-(See Section 2.5.5 for more details on flat fee groups).
+(See Section 2.6.5 for more details on flat fee groups).

 Logical edits also were used to sort each event into a specific category for the imputations.
 Events with complete expenditures were flagged as potential donors for the hot-deck imputations, while events with missing expenditure data were assigned to various recipient categories.
-Each event was assigned to a recipient category based on the extent of its missing charge and expenditure data.
+Each event with missing expenditure data was assigned to a recipient category based on the extent of its missing charge and expenditure data.
 For example, an event with a known total charge but no expenditure information was assigned to one category, while an event with a known total charge and partial expenditure information was assigned to a different category.
 Similarly, events without a known total charge and no or partial expenditure information were assigned to various recipient categories.

 The logical edits produced eight recipient categories in which all events had a common extent of missing data.
-Separate hot-deck imputations were performed on events in each recipient category, and the donor pool was restricted to events with complete expenditures from the MPC.
-The donor pool restriction was used even though some unmatched events had complete household-reported expenditures.
-These events were not allowed to donate information to other events because the MPC data were considered to be more reliable.
+Separate hot-deck imputations were performed on events in each recipient category.
+For hospital inpatient and emergency room events, the donor pool was restricted to events with complete expenditures from the MPC.
+Due to the low ratio of donors to recipients for hospital outpatient and office based events, there were no donor pool restrictions.

 The donor pool included "free events" because, in some instances, providers are not paid for their services.
 These events represent charity care, bad debt, provider failure to bill, and third party payer restrictions on reimbursement in certain circumstances.
-If free events were excluded from the donor pool, total expenditures would be over-counted because the cost of free care would be implicitly included in paid events and explicitly included in events that should have been treated as free from provider.
+If free events were excluded from the donor pool, total expenditures would be over-counted because the distribution of free events among complete events (donors) would not be represented among incomplete events (recipients).